 Gomez argues that the charge asked not about Auzenne's specific statement but about the individual surgeon mortality data the statement referred to.
 But the language simply cannot be read in a commonsense manner to refer to Auzenne's general use of the data.
 Courts have long disclaimed requiring "perfection of expression as to each isolated sentence" of a jury charge.
-But we do look to the ordinary understanding of the words.
-In this case, the charge instructed the jury to answer the questions "with respect to" a single quoted statement.
-The questions, in turn, asked about "the statement".
-The ordinary meaning of "statement" compels the conclusion that the questions referred to what the charge directly provided, not a vague showing of data to unspecified others.
-Put in its simplest terms, "the statement" is the statement that was provided for the jury.
+24 But we do look to the ordinary understanding of the words.
+25 In this case, the charge instructed the jury to answer the questions "with respect to" a single quoted statement.

-&lt;sup>23 Broughton v.
+24 Broughton v.
 Humble Oil & Refin.
 Co., 105 S.W.2d 480, 485 (Tex.
 Civ.
 App.-El Paso 1937, writ ref'd).

-&lt;sup>24 See id. at 486 ("[T]he words employed in instructions and issues must be taken in the ordinary and popular acceptation.
-The language will be given the plain, commonsense meaning it was evidently intended to convey when considered in the light of the charge as a whole . . . ." (quoting West v.
+25 See id. at 486 ("[T]he words employed in instructions and issues must be taken in the ordinary and popular acceptation.
+The language will be given the plain, commonsense meaning it was evidently intended to convey when considered in the light of the charge as a whole" (quoting West v.
 Cashin, 83 S.W.2d 1001, 1006 (Tex.
 Civ.
 App.-Galveston 1935, writ dism'd))).